nabla-containers/nabla-containers.github.io/index.md

 - GPU support
 - support for custom/host namespaces
 - docker exec().
 What exactly would it run? what do people do for microcontainers (like an image with just one statically built go binary)
 - "real" TLS (Thread Local Storage) support.
-Right now, if you use the `pthread_key_create` you won't be using real segment based TLS.
+Right now, if you use the `pthread_key_create` call you won't be using real segment based TLS.

 Harder limitations that we don't know how to fix (nor we don't know if they should be fixed):
 - support for running vanilla images.
 Currently nabla can only run nabla based images.